 Simple Skincare built their cosmetic empire on this ‘simple’ idea.

 Making your own natural cosmetics and beauty products does take a little time as you will want to create your own beautifying recipes, but if people love what you offer, you can easily create a super loyal following.

-Making stickers can be an incredibly lucrative DIY side hustle for beginner crafters.
+Discovering how to make stickers to sell can be an incredibly lucrative DIY side hustle for beginner crafters.
 Not to mention, it’s a simple way to dip your feet into the world of paper crafting.

-Often you’ll only need a cricut machine, sticker printing paper and a simple design software such as Canva or Cricut Design Space to get started.
+Often you’ll only need a cricut or cameo machine, sticker printing paper and a simple design software such as Canva or Cricut Design Space to get started.

 You only need to check Pinterest to see that searches for digital and cricut stickers in particular are on an upward trend.

 People everywhere are looking for unique ways to decorate their laptops, notebooks and even water bottles with something meaningful to them.
 Stickers are the perfect way to do that.

 Woodwork, whilst a more intensive form of craft, still holds strong in a buyer’s market.
 Items such as coasters, woodworking kits for children and even small wooden Christmas trees often float to the top of the best-selling list on Etsy.